Counterparties

 Creating Counterparties

 Counterparties are required whenever you make a credit transfer or direct debit involving an external account.
-You can create counterparties manually or let Atlar create them automatically.
+You can create counterparties manually or allow Atlar to create them automatically.

 You can create counterparties:

-- When creating a credit transfer — see credit transfers
+- During a credit transfer – see Credit Transfers.

-- While creating a direct debit — see direct debits
+- During a direct debit – see Direct Debits.

-- When a payment is initiated via your ERP system (e.g. vendors or employees)
+- A payment is initiated via your ERP system (e.g., vendors or employees).

-- When uploading a credit transfer batch with inline counterparty details — see credit transfer batches
+- You upload a credit transfer batch with inline counterparty details – see Credit Transfer Batches.

-When creating a counterparty, provide as much detail as possible—such as the legal name, account identifiers, and routing details.
-This ensures that the necessary payment information is pre-filled and validated, reducing friction and avoiding errors when initiating transactions.
+Tip: Provide as much detail as possible when creating a counterparty.
+Include the legal name, account identifiers, and routing details to ensure that payment information is pre-filled and validated.
+This reduces friction and prevents errors when initiating transactions.